mrazomej/phd/src/chapter_03/section_06_cell_cycle.md

 noise generated by irreversible non-equilibrium reactions not explicitly taken into account in our minimal model [@Grah2020].
-The large errors for the highly repressed strains (lower left panel in (C)) result from having a small number in the denominator - mean fluorescence level - when computing the noise.
+The large errors for the highly repressed strains (lower left panel in (C)) result from having a small number in the denominator---mean fluorescence level---when computing the noise.
 Although the model is still highly informative about the physical nature of how cells regulate their gene expression, the lack of exact numerical agreement between theory and data opens an opportunity to gain new insights into the biophysical origin of cell-to-cell variability.
-In we explore empirical ways to account for this systematic deviation.
+In Chapter 5, we explore empirical ways to account for this systematic deviation.
 We direct the reader to [Sec.
 5.4](#sec:ch5_sec05) where equivalent predictions are made, ignoring the changes in gene dosage due to genome replication.

 ![**Accounting for gene copy number variability during the cell cycle.** (A) Schematic of a replicating bacterial genome.
 As cells progress through the cell